 I was wondering if you've found the time to read my MS, Big Girl, Small Town?

 PS I've read the book/ate at the restaurant/climbed the hill you recommended - it was wonderful.
 Thanks for the tip!

 Following up takes persistence.
 If someone doesn’t reply to your initial email, then it makes the next email a little harder.
 And the one after that harder still.
 It takes real grit to persist for as long as it takes to get an answer.
 And as noted above, answers don’t always come.

 I deeply appreciated the fast, warm rejections I had from a number of agents.
 And I tried not to feel frustrated by the slower responses.
 The act of writing a novel can be the work of years, and considering the barriers many of us face in completing a whole book, the ‘final’ product can feel like a miracle to many of us writers.
 We want – understandably – to reach an audience, and the agents and publishers we reach out to are the the gate keepers.
-And so it can be frustrating that when we’ve invested so much time and energy, that the agents/publishers we reach out to, don’t read our MS as immediately, and respond inside 48 hours.
+After investing so much time and energy, it can be frustrating when the agents/publishers we reach out to don’t read our MS immediately (or at all), and respond inside 48 hours (or years).